 The secret to these subtle stunners is preserving the distinctive fruit flavors and delicate aromas.
 Grapes are hand harvested in small lots, gently pressed, and handcrafted in the classic style of méthode champenoise for non-vintage Sonoma Brut, non-vintage Blanc de Noirs, vintage-dated Blanc de Blancs and a newly released Va de Vi.
 When the 335-acre Gloria Ferrer estate came on to the scene in 1986, in fact, sparkling wine was a new industry to the region, and this Spanish-inspired winery turned heads with its stylish setting, too.
 The winery’s sun-drenched Vista Terrace overlooks the estate vineyards, offering tastings paired with savory Spanish and local cheeses, meats, almonds and other delicacies.
 Details: 23555 Arnold Drive, Sonoma

-The gorgeous hilltop winery offers some of the best views in Carneros, a garden that helps feed a mini farmers’ market at the winery entrance, a dining area with a community table for by-appointment chef’s tastings, and plenty of patio tables overlooking the vineyards.
+The gorgeous hilltop winery offers some of the best views in Carneros, a dining area with a community table for by-appointment chef’s tastings, and plenty of patio tables overlooking the vineyards.
 For a true taste of nature, a picturesque, wine-inspired epicurean picnic by the pond awaits.
 Start by selecting a Ram's Gate appellation wine, or upgrade to a single-vineyard bottling.
 The chef crafts an assortment of mouthwatering delicacies to pair with your chosen wine, tucked into a real wicker basket alongside a blanket.
 Guests stroll through the vineyards to secluded spots nestled between the vines and a serene pond, spread out their blankets, and relax.
 Details: 28700 Arnold Drive, Sonoma